 Interestingly, today’s method of temperament, while much more accessible, is much more complex for the ear to comprehend and for the modern musician to accomplish than the ancient Greek, Babylonian, or even the Greek influenced Renaissance and Baroque theories of tuning and musicality.
 Other influences of the Greek sense of music can be felt elsewhere, if only subtly.

 Madrigal writers of the Renaissance period composed their music in such a way that the melody mimicked the text they were setting to music.
 Greek composers also believed in this kind of musical setting of music, though in a slightly different manner.
 Instead of accenting the thoughts put forth by the words (accenting text about heaven with high pitches and text about mountains and rocks with uneven melodies and rhythms, for example), Greek compositions seem to have accented the words themselves.
 A syllable with an acute accent, for example, would have a higher note than the following syllable.
-In this way, the pitch accented the grammatical form of the text and not the ideological meanings the text represented.
+In this way, the pitch accented the grammatical form of the text and not the ideological meanings the text represented youtube videos with vlc player.
 [Williams, 131]